AppThreat/atom/README.md

 ## Installation

-Atom comprises of a core (standalone joern application developed in scala) with a wrapper nodejs module.
+Atom comprises a core (standalone joern application developed in scala) with a wrapper nodejs module.
 It is currently distributed as an npm package.

 ```shell
 npm install @appthreat/atom